jrsawvel/cgilua-wsapi-mods/README.md

 cgilua relies on wsapi.
 I modified the following files.
 My changes can be found by searching for "jrs".

-wsapi/sapi.lua - Added one line of code to support setting the returned HTTP status code
+**wsapi/sapi.lua** - Added one line of code to support setting the returned HTTP status code

-cgilua.lua - Added the new function `jrStatus` that takes one argument, which is the status code to return.
-To this file, I added code to support the PUT request type, which is used by my API code to indicate an update.
+**cgilua.lua** - Added the new function `jrStatus` that takes one argument, which is the status code to return.
+To this file, I also added code to support the PUT request type, which is used by my API code to indicate an update.
+And I changed the `unpack` command to be `table.unpack`, which makes the code compatible with Lua version 5.3.

-cgilua/post.lua
+**cgilua/post.lua** - Added support to receive content type application/json, which is used by my API code.

+My API code receives and sends JSON.

+When processing an update or a PUT request, my API code accesses the data sent by the client by using:

+    local json_text = cgilua.POST[1]

+... which is how my code accesses the data that's sent with a POST request.

+I chose not to add something like `cgilua.PUT`.

+This is how my API code uses my new `jrStatus` function.

+    local cgilua = require "cgilua"

+    cgilua.jrStatus(status)